 We dig bare-root plants from our outdoor beds and ship them April-May and October.
 We are among the few still employing this production method, which is labor intensive but plant-friendly.
 They arrive to you dormant, with little to no top-growth (bare-root), packed in peat moss.
 They should be planted as soon as possible.
 Unlike greenhouse-grown plants, bare-root plants can be planted during cold weather or anytime the soil is not frozen.
 A root photo is included with each species to illustrate the optimal depth and orientation.
 Planting instructions/care are also included with each order.

 Download: Installing Your Bare-Root Plants

-Trays (38 plants) leave our Midwest greenhouse based on species readiness (well-rooted for transit) and based on order date; shipping begins early-May and goes into June.
-Each of the 38 plant cells are 2” wide at top x 5” deep; ideal for deep-rooted natives.
+Trays of 38 plants and 3-packs leave our Midwest greenhouse based on species readiness (well-rooted for transit) and based on order date; shipping begins early-May and goes into June.
+Plant cells are approximately 2” wide x 5” deep in the trays, and 2.5" wide x 3.5 deep in the 3-packs; ideal for deep-rooted natives.
 Full-color tags and planting instructions/care are included with each order.